Working holidays offer the chance to travel the world while still earning money.

-With the experience of six working holidays (in four different countries) between us, we have plenty of tips and advice to share to help you start your working holiday sooner and more successfully!
+With the experience of six working holidays in four different countries, JR and I have plenty of tips and advice to share.
+We actually met via the New Zealand working holiday program, way back in 2009.

 Working holidays in Canada

 I’m a little biased, but I believe that Canada is a perfect choice for a working holiday.
-A huge country with outstanding natural beauty and world class cities, Canada can offer a multitude of experiences on a working holiday.
 Whether you want to live in the mountains or work a professional job in a busy city, Canada has it all.

 The easiest way to try out living in Canada is with the International Experience Canada (IEC) program.
 Citizens of participating countries have the chance to live and work in Canada for up to 24 months.